 Understanding Gasoline Price Dispersion

-This paper models and estimates the gasoline price dispersion across time and space by introducing and using a unique gasoline price data set at the gas-station level within the U.S. Nationwide effects (measured by time fixed effects or crude oil prices) explain up to about 51% of the gasoline price dispersion followed by the contributions of refinery-specific costs up to about 33%, state taxes about 12%, markups through Bertrand competition about 10%, and spatial factors (such as local agglomeration externalities, land prices, distribution costs of gasoline) up to about 4%.
+This paper models and estimates the gasoline price dispersion across time and space by introducing and using a unique gasoline price data set at the gas-station level within the U.S..
+Nationwide effects (measured by time fixed effects or crude oil prices) explain up to about 51% of the gasoline price dispersion followed by the contributions of refinery-specific costs up to about 33% (which have been ignored in the literature due to using local data sets), state taxes about 12%, and spatial factors (such as local agglomeration externalities, land prices, distribution costs of gasoline) up to about 4%.
 The contribution of brand-specific factors are relatively minor.
-A welfare analysis further suggests that the elasticities of individual welfare with respect to gasoline prices vary significantly across space, indicating redistributive welfare effects of spatially distributed gasoline prices.

 Keywords: Gasoline Prices, Gas-Station Level Analysis, Nighttime Lights, Land Prices, the United States